 Myth: Small business owners can’t protect against cyber attacks.

-Fact: While eliminating threats is impossible, protecting small businesses can be achieved through various actions, including having a security strategy in place, acquiring insurance and having IT in charge of data security.
+Fact: While eliminating threats is impossible, protecting small businesses can be achieved through various actions, including having a security strategy in place, acquiring insurance and having IT in charge of data security, recycling outdated data center hardware.
 In fact, more than 6 out of 10 small businesses have an activity or a plan in place in the event of a cyber attack.

 Myth: Lack of resources is the #1 reason small businesses don’t invest in cybersecurity efforts.

 Fact: A lack of expertise and/or understanding is the #1 reason why small businesses are not proactive about cyber security.
 Our research suggests that additional education, direction and awareness efforts focused on smaller businesses are needed.